Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 **Note: disabled formulae in homebrew/core will be automatically removed one year after their disable date**

-To deprecate a formula, add a `deprecate!` call.
+To disable a formula, add a `disable!` call.
 This call should include a deprecation date (in the ISO 8601 format) and a deprecation reason:

 ```ruby
 disable! date: "YYYY-MM-DD", because: :reason